TobiasgutPrivat/AutoAlteration/ReadMe.md

 Translate PivotPosition to Postion (maybe solved)
 Mark which Alterations differ from Altered Nadeo
 Issue with Altering Blocks, not placeable
-Opt.:
+Some solution for Keyword Order, to not interfere Opt.:
 Performance: improve KeywordFilter, Alignment
 Think about Multiple finishes for reverse/combined etc.